Topics on this page

 - Platform: The operating system for which the update is intended.

-Current Version: The version of the component currently being distributed by the Deep Security Relays.
+Current Version: The version of the component currently being distributed by the relays.

 To check which security update component version is being used on a protected computer, go to Computers, double-click the computer, and then select Updates.